-Consumer prices for wine are high compared to other kinds of liquor because most wine are imported.
-A combination of import duties, taxes, high distribution costs and mark-ups result in retail wine prices that are two to four times higher than in Australia.
+Imports account for most of Japan’s wine, so prices are high compared to other kinds of liquor.
+Retail prices are 2 to 4 times higher than in Australia.
+This stems from a combination of import duties, taxes, high distribution costs and mark-ups.
 The tariff and tax system is as follows:

 Marketing your products and services

-Consider the following to successfully market wine into Japan:
+Consider the following to market wine into Japan:

-- Appoint a partner in Japan.
-Select a local partner, either an importer or distributor, with a competitive advantage in the distribution channel which suits your product segment.
-Please note that the importer must hold an import license approved by the Japanese government.
+- Appoint an importer or distributor as a partner in Japan.
+Choose one with a competitive advantage in the distribution channel that suits your product segment.
+Note that the importer must hold an import licence approved by the Japanese government.

-- Be creative, unique and have a long-term commitment to the market.
+- Be creative and unique and have a long-term commitment to the market.